danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 First thing to do in our program is getting our input folder and convert the stack of images into png format.
 This process lets us to avoid managing an enormous variety of formats during computation, simplifying code used for transformation.\\

-Convertion needs the following parameters:
+Conversion needs the following parameters:
 \begin{itemize}
  \item inputPath: path of the folder containing the original images
  \item outputPath: path where we will save png images